 Over the 3 months span of the training, you will be able to learn at your own pace with access to the full online library.
 All four Teacher Training Modules contain exclusive videos with Deb and Caprice intricately teaching you the material as well as four-hour long prenatal yoga classes.
 You will also receive our full teaching manual which will correspond with the videos.

 No other prenatal teacher training provides this level of diverse insight in their program.
 We have proudly been providing training to over 300 new prenatal yoga teacher for the past 14 years.

 Now more than ever women are being robbed of their choices about their bodies.
 As a prenatal yoga teacher, you have the unique opportunity to empower pregnant people to make their own choices in childbirth.

 Did you know that 25 – 34 percent of women report that their births were traumatic?
 Studies show most people feel unsafe and fearful of the birthing care they receive.
 They also fear they receive routine (and perhaps unnecessary) interventions and feel unsupported the medical staff.

-A massive part of the PYC Teacher Training is examining the current state of birth in our culture.
+A massive part of the PYC Teacher Training is examining the current state of birth in our culture, including systemic racism in the hospital system.
 Teacher trainees learn how to present evidenced based information to students in a non-biased manner so students can make their own educated decisions regarding birth choices.